-8. The International Court of Justice's Advisory Opinion of July 1996 on the legality of the threat or use of nuclear weapons stressed that there existed an obligation on the part of all States to pursue in good faith, and to bring to a conclusion, negotiations leading to nuclear disarmament in all of its aspects under strict and effective international control.
+9. The International Court of Justice's Advisory Opinion of July 1996 on the legality of the threat or use of nuclear weapons stressed that there existed an obligation on the part of all States to pursue in good faith, and to bring to a conclusion, negotiations leading to nuclear disarmament in all of its aspects under strict and effective international control.

-9. At the forty-second, forty-third, forty-fourth, forty-fifth, forty-sixth, forty-seventh and forty-eighth sessions of the Agency's General Conference (September 1998, 1999, 2000, 2001, 2002, 2003 and 2004), an item entitled "Israeli nuclear capabilities and threat" was reinscribed on the agenda of those sessions at the request of a number of Member States.
-The Agency's General Conference endorsed at a plenary meeting of its forty-eighth session held in September 2004 the following statement by the President:
+10. At the forty-second, forty-third, forty-fourth, forty-fifth, forty-sixth, forty-seventh. forty-eighth, forty-ninth and fiftieth sessions of the Agency's General Conference (September 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005 and 2006), an item entitled "Israeli nuclear capabilities and threat" was reinscribed on the agenda of those sessions at the request of a number of Member States.
+The Agency's General Conference endorsed at a plenary meeting of its forty-ninth session held in September 2005 the following statement by the President:

-"The General Conference recalls the statement by the President of the 36th session in 1992 concerning the agenda item Israeli nuclear capabilities and threat.
+"The General Conference recalls the statement by the President of the 36th session in 1992 concerning the agenda item "Israeli nuclear capabilities and threat".
 That statement considered it desirable not to consider that agenda item at the 37th session.

 "The General Conference also recalls the statement by the President of the 43rd session in 1999 concerning the same agenda item.
-At the 44th, 45th, 46th, 47th and 48th sessions, this item was, at the request of certain Member States, reinscribed on the agenda.
-The item was discussed.
+At the 44th, 45th, 46th, 47th, 48th and 49th sessions, this item was, at the request of certain Member States, re-inscribed on the agenda.

-"Several Member States requested that this item be included in the provisional agenda of the 49th regular session of the General Conference."
+"Several Member States requested that this item be included in the provisional agenda of the 50th regular session of the General Conference."